GoogleCloudPlatform/community/tutorials/ml-pipeline-with-workflows/index.md

 *   Deploy a microservice that launchs a Dataflow pipeline.
 *   Deploy a microservice that launchs a ML training job on Cloud AI Platform and deploy the trained model for predictions.
+*   Test the deployed microservices using the `curl` command.
 *   Deploy a Cloud Workflows template to automate the whole process.
 *   Execute a Cloud Workflows job.